Washers & Dryers

 • Freeze-thaw cycles common in CT create repeated ice buildup and melting

 The result?
 Your dryer works 30–50% harder during winter months.
-That translates directly to higher energy bills—a particular concern given that Connecticut energy costs rank among the highest in the nation—and accelerated wear on components like heating elements, thermostats, and motors.
+That translates directly to higher energy bills—a real concern given that Connecticut energy costs rank among the highest in the nation—and accelerated wear on heating elements, thermostats, and motors.

 A dryer that takes longer in winter isn't always broken.
 Some performance decrease is normal and expected.
 But how do you know when seasonal slowdown is masking a genuine repair need?